Ihyatt/spot/README.md

 ### <a name="features"></a>Features

 - [x] Personal information and emergency contact information repository
-- [x] Google Maps graps your geo location to send to 911
+- [x] Google Maps grabs your geo location to send to 911
 - [x] Twilio allows for fast text to 911.

 #### <a name="main"></a>Main Page